FrankieFinancial/onboarding-widget/README.md

 checkProfile: string = "auto"
 // Google api key for the address auto complete.
 For the demo we provide our own api automatically.
 // Otherwise if this field is missing the widget will skip the address autocomplete screen.
-// More information right after this code block
+// More information right after this code bloc
 googleAPIKey: string | false =  false
-// List of up to 5 char3 country codes to include in the country dropdown and in the address autocomplete
+// List of up to 5 char3 country codes to include in the country selects in the Addresses form.
+Otherwise all countries will be displayed.
+// ex ["AUS", "NZL]
-acceptedCountries: char3[] = ["AUS"]
+acceptedCountries: char3[] | null = null
 ```

 ## To obtain a Google API key